AirshipWeb/airship-website/src/pages/blog/cluster-api-developer-environment.md

 That's all there is to it!
 If you made it this far you should have a working CAPD environment to develop in.

 I'd like to thank Michael McCune, and the rest of the Cluster API community for helping me troubleshoot my own setup so that I could share these steps with you.
-The CAPI community is available on [Slack](http://slack.k8s.io/) in the [#cluster-api](https://kubernetes.slack.com/archives/C8TSNPY4T) channel.
+The Cluster API community is available on [Slack](http://slack.k8s.io/) in the [#cluster-api](https://kubernetes.slack.com/archives/C8TSNPY4T) channel.